tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 4. The SureBackup job waits for IP configuration to be published and stabilized through VMware Tools.

-5. A static route for the configured masquerated networks is added dynamically to the routing table of the Veeam backup server.
+5. A static route for the configured masqueraded networks is added dynamically to the routing table of the Veeam backup server.
 Those static routes define the IP address of the Virtual Lab appliance as the gateway towards the masquerated networks.

 ### Booting Virtual Machines